-Hosting regional/national networking events for users Communication products for the facility Development of website to book facility resources or for data access Administrative Insurance directly related to the facility costs (excluding personnel) Audit fees , Regulatory compliance costs (e.g., certification, compliance audits, etc.) Incorporation cost (e.g., legal/incorporation cost) and strategic planning cost Board of Director and facility governance committee meetings, such as for the finance committee, nominating committee, international advisory committee, user committee, etc., and related travel.
-Training 1 Training for the main operators of the facility infrastructure Group training sessions for facility personnel and/or users of the facility infrastructure Statutory training, regulatory specified training (e.g., environment, health and safety) and associated certification costs for facility personnel Travel to attend conferences or visit other facilities for training purposes of facility personnel Other professional development activities for facility personnel Contingency An amount not to exceed 10 percent of a facility's annual MSI-eligible expenses can be included in the budget as contingency.
-This contingency fund will be retained at the CFI, and can only be claimed to cover eligible expenses arising from unforeseen events.
-Use of these funds will require prior CFI approval.
-The contingency fund may not be used to cover cost overruns in other budget categories.
+Hosting regional/national networking events for users Communication products for the facility Development of website to book facility resources or for data access Administrative Insurance directly related to the facility costs (excluding personnel) Audit fees , Regulatory compliance costs (e.g., certification, compliance audits, etc.) Incorporation cost (e.g., legal/incorporation cost) and strategic planning cost • Board of Director and facility governance committee meetings, such as for the finance committee, nominating committee, international advisory committee, user committee, etc., and related travel.
+Training Training for the main operators of the facility infrastructure Group training sessions for facility personnel and/or users of the facility infrastructure • Statutory training, regulatory specified training (e.g., environment, health and safety) and associated certification costs for facility personnel Travel to attend conferences or visit other facilities for training purposes of facility personnel Other professional development activities for facility personnel Contingency facility's annual MSI-eligible expenses can be to The contingency fund may not be used to cover cost overruns in other budget categories.

-1 Will appear in the CFI online system as Initial training of infrastructure personnel.
+&lt;sup>1 Will appear in the CFI online system as Initial training of infrastructure personnel.

 The unused contingency fund can be carried forward from year to year, but will lapse at the end of the funding cycle.
-Other costs Ramp down of facility activities towards the final decommissioning of the facility • Decommissioning costs of the facility infrastructure Examples of such costs include:Facility staff severance packages, legal construction/r deemed eligit Equipment and major construction/renovation costs fees, audit fees, etc. deemed eligible under an infrastructure award • Buying or leasing of real property • Any cost to conduct research activities • Expenses related to intellectual property • Housing and rental fees (e.g., facility-run lodging for users) • Transportation to and from the facility for users
+Other costs Ramp down of facility activities towards the final decommissioning of the facility • Decommissioning costs of the facility infrastructure Examples of such costs include: • Equipment and major • Facility staff severance packages, legal fees, audit fees, etc. construction/renovation costs deemed eligible under an infrastructure award • Buying or leasing of real property • Any cost to conduct research activities • Expenses related to intellectual property • Housing and rental fees (e.g., facility-run lodging for users) • Transportation to and from the facility for users